 So, as we approach 2017, we need to dramatically scale up comprehensive harm-reduction services as part of the treatment continuum.
 We need to work with people who use drugs and ensure that interventions are culturally appropriate and coupled with strong links to housing, income and other supports.
 Registered nurses need to be used to their full scope to provide these services.
 We need to get to the real work of changing the Controlled Drugs and Substances Act and stop criminalizing drug use.
 Decriminalization, along with increased harm reduction and treatment, has been successful in countries such as Portugal in reducing drug-related deaths, drug use, crime and societal costs.
 If we want to get fully upstream, we need to move from criminalization to regulation.
 We need a radical shift in thinking to challenge long-held ideas about abstinence as the only path to recovery.
 Harm reduction saves lives and is a path to recovery.

-Bernie Pauly is a professor of nursing at the University of Victoria; Meaghan Thumath is the Trudeau Scholar at the department of social policy and intervention at the University of Oxford; and Marilou Gagnon is the founder of the Coalition of Nurses and Nursing Students for Supervised Injection Services.
+Meaghan Thumath is the Trudeau Scholar in the Department of Social Policy and Intervention at the University of Oxford and a Research Scientist with the Centre for Gender & Sexual Health Equity.
+Bernie Pauly is a Professor of Nursing at the University of Victoria, and Marilou Gagnon is the founder of the Coalition of Nurses and Nursing Students for Supervised Injection Services.